Loading...

 Now this task is a little bit different, so I'm just going to talk you through how it works here.

-And you need to find your way through the maze, you need to find a path through the maze by simplifying fractions.
+You need to find a path through the maze by simplifying fractions.

-So we're going to start, no surprise, on the start square.
+So we're going to start, no surprise, on the start square and we're going to take 12 over 30.

-And it will show us that the answer is two fifths.
+We are going to simplify that fraction and it will show us that the answer is two fifths.

 That means that the next square I move on to is the one with two fifths.

-I now simplify the fraction in the bottom right hand corner of this space, to see where I go next.
+I now simplify the fraction in the bottom right hand corner of this space to see where I go next.

 So we're gonna simplify 26 over 48.

-The answer is either going to be 10 over 25 or three quarters, to tell us whether we're going to be moving left or right or up or down.
+The answer is either going to be 10 over 25 or three quarters to tell us whether we're going to be moving left or right or up or down.

 In this case, right or down.

-And then what I'd like you to do, just as a little bit of an extra challenge, is when you get to the end, I want you to write down what simplified fractions should go in the end box.
+So I've started you off and then what I'd like you to do, just as a little bit of an extra challenge, is when you get to the end, I want you to write down what simplified fraction should go in the end box 'cause you'll notice the end box is empty.

-I'm hoping that you're going to enjoy working your way through this maze.
+I'm hoping that you're going to enjoy working your way through this maze, pause the video and then come back when you're ready.

 Well done.